ManageIQ/manageiq.org/site/_posts/2019-07-26-Announcing-Icanchuk-Beta1.html.md

 tags: releases announcements
 ---

 On behalf of the ManageIQ team, we're pleased to announce the Beta1 release for ManageIQ Ivanchuk!
-You can download the Hammer Beta1 Release [here](http://manageiq.org/download/)
+You can download the Ivanchuk Beta1 Release [here](http://manageiq.org/download/)

 Ivanchuk is the next milestone release for ManageIQ hybrid IT management platform.
 With each release, ManageIQ gets more robust and feature complete across providers.
 Here are just a few of the new or updated features.